 Our family medicine preceptors work in a variety of community settings, such as solo practices, group practices, residencies and community health centers.
-Get more information on our clerkship.

 In the fourth year, we offer the following three-week family medicine electives in a variety of clinical settings:

 - FCM-411 Advanced Topics in Family and Community Medicine

 - FCM-416 Post Graduate Training and Life Skills Mastery